CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4C - Geocentrism.md

   <img width="250" src="https://github.com/CitruzSquared/essays/assets/23460281/0dda0325-ee82-4834-b8a5-6b84dacd5d36"> <br/>
   Left: simulated view of the Moon with the calculated libration angles. <br/>
   Right: simulated view of the Moon from NASA (<a href="https://www.youtube.com/watch?v=dyDIogWH9uE">Source</a>; $l$, $b$, $c = -3\degree$ $24'$, $5\degree$ $48'$, $-14\degree$ $22'$). <br/>
+  North is at the top and East is to the left.
 The error is due to differing ephemeris data.
 </p>

 $\blacksquare$.